Beth Wessel-Kroeschell

-Beth Wessel-Kroeschell (born 1959) is an American politician who held the District 45 seat in the Iowa House of Representatives from 2005 to 2023.
+Beth Wessel-Kroeschell (born 1959) is an American politician.
+She has been a Democratic member for the Iowa House of Representatives since 2005.

+Wessel-Kroeschell was born and raised in Ames, Iowa and earned a bachelor’s degree from the University of Northern Iowa and a master’s in public administration from Iowa State University.
+She worked as a desktop publisher, public school teacher, nonprofit administrator, and legislative assistant to state representatives Ralph Rosenberg and Bill Bernau.
+She later worked as the public events coordinator for Reiman Gardens and lectured in Iowa State University’s political science department.

+Wessel-Kroeschell was first elected to represent District 45 for the state house in 2005.
 During the 2022 state legislative elections, she was redistricted to District 49.

-As of September 2011, Wessel-Kroeschell serves on several committees in the Iowa House – the Environmental Protection and Judiciary committees, as well as the Human Resources committee, where she is the ranking member.
-She is also a member of the Health and Human Services Appropriations Subcommittee and of the Medical Assistance Projections and Assessment Council.
+As of January 2025, Wessel-Kroeschell serves on several committees in the Iowa House – the Public Safety, Ways & Means, and Judiciary committees, as well as the Health & Human Services committee, where she is the ranking member.
+She is also a member of the Justice System Appropriations Subcommittee and of the Medical Assistance Projections and Assessment Council.

-Wessel-Kroeschell was born and raised in Ames, Iowa.
-Outside of politics, she is the public events coordinator for Reiman Gardens.